 A Christmas Story: Peking Duck

-Among other hectic events throughout the film, a most memorable is when a few neighborhood dogs run into the Parkers home and tear apart Christmas dinner.
-After such a tragedy, the family decides to eat out at a Chinese Restaurant.
+Among other hectic events throughout the film, the most memorable is when a few neighborhood dogs run into the Parkers’ home and tear apart Christmas dinner.
+After such a tragedy, the family decides to eat out at a Chinese restaurant.

 The waiters attempt to sing Christmas carols and bring out a roasted duck with its head still attached.
 Once Ralphie’s mother notices the head, she screams, then giggles to herself as Ralphie’s father claims the duck is smiling at him.

 Without hesitation, one of the waiters takes out a large knife and chops the head off.
 The family cheers and begins to eat the new meal before them.
 Try making Peking duck if you plan to watch this popular Christmas movie.

 The Nightmare Before Christmas: Pineapple Upside Down Cake

 In The Nightmare Before Christmas, Jack Skellington loses his love for Halloween and the ghoulish festivities that go with it.
 In his wandering through the haunted woods to clear his mind and get back in the Halloween spirit he finds the portal to Christmas Town—and promptly becomes fixated with bringing the spirit of Christmas to Halloween Town.

 Unfortunately, sharing Christmas with his Halloween Town citizens doesn’t work, but Jack is too wrapped up in his enthusiasm over the matter to notice.
 The much-awaited winter Holiday is nearly ruined until Santa comes in to save the day and deliver gifts to the children of Christmas Town.